vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Then \(the princess\) commissioned the splendid ‘Master of Prabhāvatī’, \(the image

 of the\) Lord of the World, within the temple, for the sake of undecaying merit of 35 Above, p.
 125; Bakker 1997, 167.
-Granoff 1992, 187 refers to a temple built after the cremation of the Jain minister Vastupāla on Mt Śatru˜
+Granoff 1992, 187 refers to a temple built after the cremation of the Jain minister Vastupāla on Mt Śatruñjaya called ‘Svargārohanaprāsāda’.

-njaya called ‘Svargārohanaprāsāda’.

 Granoff 1992 \( passim\) proves that the building of memorial temples was just as popular in Jainism as it was in Hinduism.